 Global crises are threatening progress in the fight against HIV/AIDS

-There has been major progress in the fight against HIV/AIDS over the past two decades, but the COVID-19 pandemic is impacting that progress.
-In 2021, 1.5 million people became newly infected with HIV.
-This was partly due to COVID-19, which interrupted testing and treatment, and the lingering impacts of other global crises.
+There has been major progress in the fight against HIV/AIDS over the past two decades, but the aftershocks of the COVID-19 pandemic, the escalating impacts of climate change and conflict, and the continued stigma and discrimination faced by people living with HIV are impacting that progress–disrupting access to lifesaving health services and treatment.
 Learn more about the current state of the fight against HIV/AIDS.

-You can make a difference in the fight by signing our petition
+You can make a difference in the fight by joining ONE signing our petition